ajahne/blog/_drafts/2017-12-23-javascript-closure.md

 console.log('Your Springfield number is: ' + addSpringfieldAreaCode(number));
 console.log('Your New York number is: ' + addNewYorkAreaCode(number));
 ```
+You can view the codepen version [here](https://codepen.io/ajahne/pen/gWNVrw).

 **Some more practical examples**:

 **Loops**
-- Sometimes creating a function in a loop (say creating a callback for a DOM event listener) may not work as expected given how the closure is created.
-To better handle this scenario and ensure our handlers work as expected in our loops, we can utilize additional closures.
+- Sometimes creating a function in a loop (say creating a callback for a DOM event listener) may not work as expected given how the closure is created ([see codepen example](https://codepen.io/ajahne/pen/jmjgLx)).
+To better handle this scenario and ensure our handlers work as expected in our loops, we can [utilize additional closures](https://codepen.io/ajahne/pen/LyKwOE).

 **SetTimeout**
 - Another time we may run into challenges with scope and require closures is with setTimeout.
-To illustrate the different ways (through IFFE, through explicit function calls) that we can ensure we are accessing variables as expected, explore this setTimeout example.
+To illustrate the different ways (through IFFE, through explicit function calls) that we can ensure we are accessing variables as expected, [explore this setTimeout example](https://codepen.io/ajahne/pen/qmzJgp).

 ### Conclusion
 Ok, how was that?
 Still with me?
 Let’s recap: